 Dubliner is an original, award-winning Irish cheese that is named after the city of Dublin, though produced in County Cork.
-Developed by Irishman Jhon Lucey, the cheese is made from pasteurized cow's milk and is available in a number of varieties and flavors.
+Developed by Irishman Jhon Lucey, the cheese is made from pasteurised cow's milk and is available in a number of varieties and flavours.

 The cheese goes well with a full-bodied wine like Cabernet or a pint of Guinness as well as with a fruity wine, Irish wine, or Oaky Chardonnay wine.
 It tastes delicious if melted between crusty brown bread slices.
 The cheese is also used to prepare sandwiches, pastas, or served with fruits like apples or pears.
 Remove the cheese from the fridge 30 minutes before consumption and enjoy 7 days after opening.